 Not only do we enjoy food and travel, my husband and I have learned an appreciation of wine over the years.
 When we moved to the outskirts of Portland, Oregon from Southern California we learned that the Willamette Valley is rich with wineries.
 So for the past 13 years, we’ve been doing our best to visit them all – so many wineries, so little time.
 We also enjoy Italian wines, so when we’re in Italy, we sample a lot of wine and ship the best varietals home.

 Reading cookbooks is a hobby of mine.
 In fact, I read them like a person would read a novel.
 I even belonged to a cookbook club called “Cooking The Books” that met once a month to talk about cookbooks, share recipes and food.
 Back in the day, I had hundreds of cookbooks.
 Today, I have scaled my collection back to less than 50.
-Of course, that doesn’t count the cooking magazines that I read cover-to-cover.

 I don’t restrict my reading to just cookbooks — I enjoy fiction and non-fiction books of all kinds.
 Here is a list of some of my favorite books with Italian themes.
 Books.